MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_03_emission_calculations.md

     -   **Emission factor**: Contractual Instrument Type

 1. The fields and their values are **explained** below:

-    -  (1) The **Category name** is used for identifying the action in the calculation model.
+    1. The **Category name** is used for identifying the action in the calculation model.
-    -  (2) The **Description** is used to roughly note what the calculation will be doing.
+    1. The **Description** is used to roughly note what the calculation will be doing.

     >[!NOTE] **Note**: This value can also be determined by a Power Fx expression if a more complex value is needed instead of a specific field.

-    -  (1) The **Emission report value** is used to identify which field from the activity data type should be used to retrieve the value used in the emission calculation.
+    1. The **Emission report value** is used to identify which field from the activity data type should be used to retrieve the value used in the emission calculation.
-    -  (2) The **Unit** is used to identify the field from the activity data type to be used to retrieve the unit type of the value.
+    1. The **Unit** is used to identify the field from the activity data type to be used to retrieve the unit type of the value.
 Alternatively, a unit can be specified to always be used in the action, regardless of which unit is specified on the activity date type.
-    -  (3) The **Emission factor library** is used to identify which factor library will be used to identify the emission factor.
+    1. The **Emission factor library** is used to identify which factor library will be used to identify the emission factor.
-    -  (4) The **Emission factor** is used to identify which emission factor or factor mapping will be used to calculate the emissions.
+    1. The **Emission factor** is used to identify which emission factor or factor mapping will be used to calculate the emissions.
 Choosing a factor mapping will allow multiple reference data values to map to an emission factor, allowing for a calculation model to not be bound to a single emission factor.
-    -  (5) Click “**Save**” to save the record.
+    1. Select “**Save**” to save the record.

     ![Graphical user interface, text, application Description automatically generated](./Images/Lab03/L03_image033.png)

-1. Click the **back arrow on the record** to return to the list of Calculation models
+1. Select the **back arrow on the record** to return to the list of Calculation models

     ![Text Description automatically generated with low confidence](./Images/Lab03/L03_image034.png)